dCache/dcache/docs/TheBook/config-Resilience.md

 and that these be properly matched to the number of threads responsible for the various operations, in order to avoid contention (see again, the explanation in the default properties file).

+### Resilience's View of Pool Status

+In order to allow for flexibility in configuring door access to pools, the `disabled` state on a pool is interpreted this way:

+-  `\s <pool> pool disable -p2p-client` means no p2p can be written to this pool; Resilience will not use this pool to make copies, though doors can still write new files there.

+-  `\s <pool> pool disable -store` means doors cannot write new copies to the pool, though it is still available for p2p; hence Resilience can still use this pool to make copies.

+-  `\s <pool> pool disable -rdonly` means the pool cannot be written to either by doors or Resilience.

+-  `\s <pool> pool disable -strict` indicates not only that the pool is disabled for write, but also for read; is the pool is resilient, Resilience will schedule it for a scan so that the resilient files it contains can be replicated elsewhere.

+### Automatic Staging of Missing CUSTODIAL Replicas

+Files whose `retention policy` is `CUSTODIAL` and whose `access latency` is `ONLINE` will be handled by Resilience when their replicas are found in a resilient pool group and their `required` property is defined.

+Such files constitute a special case for the purposes of recovery.
+For instance, if a normal resilient file with 2 copies on disk becomes inaccessible because both pools containing those two copies went offline at about the same time (not permitting Resilience time to react to make another replica), then an alarm concerning this file's current inaccessibility is raised.
+If this file is also `CUSTODIAL` and has a copy on tertiary storage, resilience will first attempt to restage it before considering it inaccessible.

+There is no special configuration setup to enable this.
+Resilience has been tested for restaging of this sort even with a setup where there are special staging pools from which the staged-in replica is then to be p2p'd to a resilient pool group, and works normally in this case (i.e., provided the proper link selection preferences are set).

 ### Some typical scenarios part 1: what happens when ...?